Olacdy/YouTube_Video_Downloader/README.md

 ## Description

-This application allows users to download YouTube video by its link.
+This application allows users to download YouTube videos by its link.

-To download certain video user needs to input its link in first field and press ***"Find Video"*** button.
-After loading all video streams, another window will pop up, where users can choose desirable format and quality of video as well as check audio only check box for only audio formats.
+To download a certain video user needs to input its link in the first field and press ***"Find Video"*** button.
+After loading all video streams, another window will pop up, where users can choose desired format and quality of the video as well as check the audio-only check box for only audio formats.

 #### Technologies